 1. Reduce Lower Back Pain

-If you sit at a desk for long periods, then the lying hip flexor stretch can help to relieve pressure and tightness in the lower back.
+If you spend extended periods sitting at a desk, the lying hip flexor stretch can alleviate pressure and tightness in the lower back.
+This stretch not only reduces pain but can also enhance your sitting posture, according to the AAOHN Journal .

 2. Reduce Hip Pain